-TTR, time to test result; Documented calibration range as no lower or upper limit of quantification are reported.
+TTR, time to test results; \Documented calibration range as no lower or upper limit of quantification are reported.

-Eight calibrators with known concentrations of eACTH were tested using TRUFORMA[®] canine eACTH assay cartridges.
-Each calibrator was run with nine replicates across three different instruments, and the average value was used to generate a standard curve.
-The reportable range of the TRUFORMA canine eACTH assay illustrates linear performance within the clinically relevant range (Figure 5).
+Eight calibrators with known concentrations of eACTH were tested using TRUFORMA eACTH assay cartridges.
+Each calibrator was run with nine divided across three different instruments, and the average value was used to generate a standard curve.
+The reportable ranges of the TRUFORMA eACTH assay illustrate linear performance within the clinically relevant range as seen below for the canine species type (Figure 5).